Lesson Four

 A few months later (in October, 2006) I scraped away most of the bark.
 I used a saw and shortened it to 5' 5" (my height), only cutting the narrow end down a couple of inches to remove any splitting of the wood and taking away most of the excess from the larger end.

 It stood by the bookshelf in the front room for a year or so.
 Then one day in Autumn 2007 I had an internal signal that I am ready for a staff.
 I started smoothing it down and reducing the diameter with a wood planer.
 It is still a little large for me to grasp so I smooth it down more whenever I have an urge to do so, to reduce the diameter.
 I've no idea of what it will look like when 'finished'.
-I don't know if I'll stain the wood, bleach it, draw on it or what.
-I guess I'll find out when it's done.
+I've been smoothing it down now for a couple of years.
+I'm starting to wonder if it is a regular staff, which one can carry easily and even use as a hiking stick if so desired, or a quarter-staff (a staff used for sparring or fighting) as it certainly seems to be rather substantial (and heavy) still.

 Return to top of page